How Long Should Your CV Be?

 If your CV is too long, what can you do to make it shorter?
 Here are some tips:

-This goes without saying, but only include relevant experience.
-Your aim is to sell yourself for a particular role and not depict your entire career history.
+This goes without saying, but your CV will be much shorter if you only include relevant experience.
+It’s also likely to have a much greater impact.
+Your aim is to sell yourself for a particular role, not describe in detail your entire career history.

-Work experience from more than fifteen years ago can be omitted or bundled under one heading, because this information is often no longer so relevant.
+Work experience from more than 15 years ago can usually be omitted or bundled under one heading, because it’s unlikely this information will still be as relevant as your more recent experience.

 Your CV is meant to showcase your skills, experience and achievements, which means you should avoid including unnecessary information such as: your childcare arrangements, your salary (expectations), your commuting arrangements or anything else that adds no value to your CV.